spencer-t-boone/GIGANTES-task-3/README.md

 * *family_continuation_prototype*: This folder contains the scripts for Package 1A.
 These scripts are written in Python and are independent of any software package, requiring only the standard Python NumPy and SciPy libraries.
 * *sempy_scripts*: This folder contains the scripts for Packages 1B, 3 and 4.
 These scripts require the installation of SEMPy, an open-source multi-body dynamics library developed at ISAE-SUPAERO.
 These scripts are written in Python.
-* *transition_to_ephemeris_model*: This folder contains the scripts for Package 2.
-These scripts require the installation of GODOT and MIDAS, ESA's flight dynamics and mission analysis libraries.